 This is a minimalist practice that uses props to support the body.
 It is sometimes called an embodied Meditation practice.

-We currently run Restorative Yoga Wednesday nights at 6.30pm.
+We currently run Restorative Yoga in Melbourne Wednesday nights at 6.30pm.

 Slow Flow Yoga

 Slow Flow Vinyasa Yoga classes are a balanced fusion of pranayama, asana, mantra and meditation and are suitable for beginner and intermediate Yogis.